Embedded-BDI/embedded-bdi.github.io/pages/mydoc/build_run.md

 ## Build

 A Makefile is available with the necessary targets to build the agent.
-More information about the each target is available below.
+More information about each target is available below.

 ### translate